MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Introduction

 The paper is organized as follows.
-Section \ref{sec:Different-Splittings} describes different splittings strategies with examples.
-Section \ref{sec:methodology} discusses the methodology underlying the proposed method.
-It formulates the hypotheses and describes the algorithm.
-The results of various experiments using real data are given in Section \ref{sec:experiments} along with a discussion of critical observations.
-Section \ref{sec:conclusions} presents the conclusions regarding the method and its applicability.
+Section \ref{sec:Different-Splittings} describes different data splitting strategies with illustrative examples.
+Section \ref{sec:methodology} presents the proposed methodology, formulates the hypotheses, and details the algorithm.
+The results of various experiments on real datasets, together with a discussion of critical observations, are reported in Section \ref{sec:experiments}.
+Finally, Section \ref{sec:conclusions} summarizes the main findings and comments on the applicability and limitations of the proposed approach.